 The healthiest sleeping position is on your left side as this eases acid reflux, heartburn, snoring, and is comfortable.
-Whether you are a back sleeper, side, stomach sleeper, or combi sleeper, a pressure-relieving mattress is essential to nighttime comfort.
+Whether you are a back sleeper, side, stomach sleeper, or combo sleeper, a pressure-relieving mattress is essential to nighttime comfort.
 A foam or down alternative pillow under your head will keep your spine aligned and airways open.

 Is it Better to Sleep With or Without a Pillow?

 That depends on your sleeping position.
 Stomach sleepers typically sleep without a pillow but if you are a stomach sleeper and notice morning neck pain, a thin pillow could help.
-Back, side, and combi sleepers all benefit from foam or down alternative pillows under their head at night.
+Back, side, and combo sleepers all benefit from foam or down alternative pillows under their head at night.
 Keeping your airways open and spine aligned to avoid morning pain.

 What is the Benefits of Sleeping Without a Pillow?